ys3298/life_saver.github.io/Proposal.md

 groups.
 Third, linear regression methods can be used to explore the potential relationship between suicide rates and other variables.

-we use histogram or boxplot to show the rate distribution.
+We use histogram or boxplot to show the rate distribution.
 Bar plots are to compare rates in groups.
-Line charts would be utilised to show the general trends and linear relationship.
+Line charts would be utilized to show the general trends and linear relationship.
 Tables are to show the statistical values in each proportion test.